Economic Self-Sufficiency (ACCESS)

 Which retailers will be accepting SNAP payments online?
 How will I know when more retailers join the online purchasing pilot?

+As of December 2020, Walmart, Amazon, and Aldi are accepting SNAP payments online.
 More retailers may join the online purchasing pilot as it progresses.
 Updates and other important information will be shared with all SNAP benefit recipients as soon as it is available.

 How will I know if these retailers can deliver to my home?
 Can SNAP be used to pay for delivery?